 Diagnosis is based on the clinical manifestations and presence of eosinophilia; surgical lung biopsy is rarely necessary.

-Treatment: Oral prednisone 0.5 mg/kg/day for 2 weeks followed by 0.25 mg/kg/day.
+Treatment: Oral prednisone 0.5 mg/kg/d for 2 weeks followed by 0.25 mg/kg/d.
 Improvement is usually observed within 1 or 2 weeks of treatment initiation, with 80% of patients noting improvement by 48 hours.
 Continue treatment for ≥6 months while tapering the dose.
 Patients are at high risk of disease relapse with steroid withdrawal.

 4. Acute eosinophilic pneumonia: The etiology is unknown, although a strong association with the initiation of smoking or with numerous environmental exposures has been described.